Working with the Irish?

 Small talk is important in Ireland, so during meetings, be prepared for small talk before diving into business.

-If you’re doing business in Ireland, moving there for work, or if you’re working remotely with Irish colleagues, then have a look at our Ireland cultural training webinars.
+If want some expert guidance on working with the Irish, then have a look at our Ireland cultural training webinars.

 Tailored to meet your unique challenges, our Ireland experts will help you to understand the culture and make the best impression possible.

 Our training will also help you to maximise your business outputs and build positive relationships.